Water level sensor – Farmo, Water Rat

 How it works

 The water rat floats in the trough or tank and uses accelerometer tilt sensors to detect movement.
-It sends data to your phone, tablet or computer.
+When it reaches low levels, the device tilts over and triggers an alert to be sent by text message or email.

 Farmo water rat dashboard information